artsy/eigen/README.md

 You must have [Metaphysics][metaphysics] checked out in a folder adjacent to Emission's code.
 So there should be `~/code/emission` and `~/code/metaphysics`.

-**Note:** Deploys are currently not entirely automated, these instructions are _mostly_ valid but take a look at [this issue](https://github.com/artsy/emission/issues/1077#issuecomment-401128949) when things break in step 4.
+**Note:** Deploys are mostly automated, these instructions should be valid but take a look at [this issue](https://github.com/artsy/emission/issues/1077#issuecomment-401128949) if things break.

-1. Ensure that the React version required by Emission has been published to [our spec-repo][spec-repo].
-   Assuming no breaking changes in RN's folder structures, you can run `make update_specs_repos`.
-2. Update the [CHANGELOG](CHANGELOG.md) file to reflect the version that will be released and commit it.
+1. Update the [CHANGELOG](CHANGELOG.md) file to reflect the version that will be released and commit it.
-3. Don't change the `package.json` version.
+1. Don't change the `package.json` version.
-4. For non-beta releases, use either `npm version patch`, `npm version minor`, or `npm version major`.
-For beta releases use `npm version prerelease`.
+1. For non-beta releases, use either `yarn release patch`, `yarn release minor`, or `yarn release major`.
+For beta releases use `yarn release prerelease`.
-5. If integrating in Eigen consult the docs [on updating Emission](https://github.com/artsy/eigen/blob/master/docs/updating_emission.md)
+1. If integrating in Eigen consult the docs [on updating Emission](https://github.com/artsy/eigen/blob/master/docs/updating_emission.md)

 ### Automated Emission App Deploys